NikolaiRadke/Nokolino_pcb/README.md

 ### Prerequisites

 Nokolino needs Arduino IDE 1.6.6 or newer (https://www.arduino.cc/en/Main/Software).
-Copy the folder `NOKOlino_2/src/NOKOlino/` into your sketch folder and install ATtiny support.
-See [how to compile](https://github.com/NikolaiRadke/NOKOlino_2/tree/master/howto_compile) for further instructions.
+Copy the folder `Nokolino/src/V3.0/Nokolino/` for the **JQ6500** module or `Nokolino/src/V3.1/Nokolino/` for the **JQ8400** module into your sketch folder and install ATtiny support.
+See [how to compile](https://github.com/NikolaiRadke/Nokolino_pcb/tree/master/howto_compile) for further instructions.

 ### Content